-High importance/ Low needs met High importance/ High needs met Average Importance- These are key areas for potential improvements.
-Improving these facilities/programs would likely positively affect the degree to which community needs are met overall.
-These amenities are important to most respondents and should be maintained in the future, but are less of a priority for improvements as needs are currently being adequately met.
+High importance/ Low needs met High importance/ High needs met Average Importance These amenities are important to most respondents and should be maintained in the future, but are less of a priority for improvements as needs are currently being adequately met.
 Performance Matrix These "niche" facilities/programs have a small but passionate following, so measuring participation when planning for future improvements may prove to be valuable.
 Current levels of support appear to be adequate.
 Future discussions evaluating whether the resources supporting these facilities/programs outweigh the benefits may be constructive.
 Low importance/ Low needs met Low importance/ High needs met